Psalm 86 – Help from the Great God

 a.
 Teach me Your way, O LORD: Because David knew who God is – not perfectly, of course, but with great understanding – his natural reaction was to submit himself to this great, gracious God and to ask Him to teach him.

 ii.
 This verse also shows a subtle shift in the psalm.
-In the first section (verses 1-7) David desperately cried out for help.
+In the first section (Psalm 86:1-7) David desperately cried out for help.
 In doing so, he thought deeply about who God is and what He does.
 Those thoughts did not make David retract his plea for help, but it did make him say, “I need to learn from this great God.
 Teach me Your way, O LORD.”

 iii.
 We could even say that David’s great need showed him his need to be taught.
 It brought him to say, “Don’t give me my way, Lord; teach me Your way.”